-Four (4) copies of a draft of the final report shall be sent to the Commission Staff and four (4) copies sent to the Company, to be received at least ten days prior to the due date of the final report.
+Four (4) copies of a draft of the final report shall be sent to both the Commission Staff and to the Company, to be received by the date specified in Section IV.
+This report may be submitted electronically to the Commission Staff and the Company unless either specifies a preference for hard copies.